What is an Escrow Deposit in a Real Estate Transaction?

 Do Buyers Have to Put Down an Escrow Deposit?

-No, a buyer certainly doesn’t have to put down an escrow deposit.
+No, a buyer does not have to put down an escrow deposit.
 However, it’s unlikely a seller will accept an offer without one.
-Without an escrow deposit, the buyer has no skin in the game, the seller is the only one with something to lose.
+The escrow deposit serves as a form of security for the seller, assuring them that the buyer is serious about the transaction and has the financial means to proceed.

-If a buyer’s only contingency is to obtain financing within 30 days and they are denied within that contingency period the escrow will be returned to the buyer.
+If the buyer only has a 30-day financing contingency and within those 30 days they are denied for a mortgage the escrow will most likely be returned to the buyer.
 However, if the homebuyer is approved for financing and on the 35th day the buyer decides to back out of the contract the seller will most likely be entitled to the buyer’s escrow deposit.
-Once again it all depends on how the contract was written.
+Once again it all depends on the terms outlined and agreed to in the contract as well as applicable laws and regulations.

 Can the Escrow Company Release the Escrow Deposit to the Buyer or Seller?